 Powers and Abilities

 The Sentry is one of the most powerful superheroes in the Marvel Universe.
 He has personally estimated the high level of his overall power by often stating that he has the "power of one million exploding suns."
 Spider-Man stated that Sentry fought Galactus to a standstill, although this is a hotly debated subject due to Spider-Man's penchant for satire and hyperbole.
+It was later revealed that this feat was not done alone as Sentry stalemated the world eater with the help of X-Man, Nate Grey, at one of his highest points in power.

 Sentry possesses exceedingly high-level super-speed.
 This allows him to perform such feats as catching a bullet in his hand and flying from the Earth to the Sun and back in a matter of minutes.